swl10/pyslet/doc/odatav2/provider.rst

 route to creating a new OData provider as you won't need to override any of of the implementations.

-Look at the example project :doc:`odatav2_memexample` to see how easy it is to create a useful in-memory key-value store.
+Look at the example project :doc:`memexample` to see how easy it is to create a useful in-memory key-value store.